 Personal finance expert and best-selling author Eric Tyson-says you can feel in control during uncertain economic times.

-New York, NY (January 2002)-One of the worst things about this lagging economy is the uncertainty we’re feeling about the future.
+One of the worst things about this lagging economy is the uncertainty we’re feeling about the future.
 When will things look up?
 Will I get laid off?
 If I do lose my job, should I cash in some investments instead of using credit cards to make ends meet?
 And what about my investments?
 Should I pull everything out of the stock market-or should I hang in there and hope things get better soon?

 If you let it, this kind of questioning and second-guessing can keep you in a never-ending state of anxiety.
 The remedy, according to financial guru Eric Tyson, is to take control of your personal money situation now.

 “You can’t control what goes on in the financial world,” he says.
 “Therefore, there’s no point in worrying about it.
 However, you can plot out a ‘road map’ for yourself and follow it.
 Flying by the seat of your pants, which some people got away with in the ’90s is never a good idea, but in this economy it’s particularly uncomfortable.
 Having a plan gives you a sense of control, which will make you feel better no matter what.”